Craig Kennedy: Adaptations

-The character's name was spoofed in 1916 by Douglas Fairbanks, who played "Coke Enneday" in the cocaine comedy film and Sherlock Holmes sendup The Mystery of the Leaping Fish.
+The character's name was spoofed in 1916 by Douglas Fairbanks, who played "Coke Ennyday" in the cocaine comedy film and Sherlock Holmes sendup The Mystery of the Leaping Fish.

+Detective Craig Kennedy was also played by Arnold Daly in the 1914 film serial The Exploits of Elaine as well as its 1915 sequel, The New Exploits of Elaine.

 Herbert Rawlinson portrayed Craig Kennedy in the silent serial film The Carter Case (1919).
 Robert Warwick took the role in the early sound film Unmasked (1929).
-Jack Mulhall played Kennedy in the serial The Clutching Hand (1936) for the Weiss Brothers, who also produced the 1951 television series called Craig Kennedy, Criminologist, which was based on the same character.
+Jack Mulhall played Kennedy in the serial The Clutching Hand (1936) for the Weiss Brothers, who also produced the 1951 television series Craig Kennedy, Criminologist, which was based on the same character.
 Donald Woods portrayed Craig Kennedy in the television series.